ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/receivables-how-map-text-recurring-payments-accounts-auto-reconcilliation.md

 ## To map text on recurring payments to accounts for automatic reconciliation
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Reconciliation Journals**, and then choose the related link.
-2. Open a payment reconciliation journal.
+2. Otevřete deník odsouhlasení plateb.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).
 3. Choose the **Map Text to Account** action.
 The **Text-to-Account Mapping** page opens.
 4. In the **Mapping Text** field, enter any text that occurs on payments that you want to post to specified accounts without applying to an open entry.
 You can enter up to 50 characters.